20 Clever Logos with Hidden Meanings

 It’s a nod to Bern, Switzerland, where Toblerone was first made; Bern is also known as the “City of Bears.”

-In 2016, UK Toblerone underwent a bit of a shape change; gaps between triangles were increased, leaving some people feeling like they’d lost what used to be uniquely theirs (as if!) and causing public outrage for what many saw as an attempt by big bad business against national identity!
+In 2016, UK Toblerone underwent a bit of a shape change; gaps between triangles were increased, leaving some people feeling they’d lost what used to be uniquely theirs (as if!) and sparking public outrage over what many saw as an attempt by big bad business to undermine national identity!

 Ice cream lovers, this is for you.

 The “31 flavours” concept of Baskin-Robbins, one for each day of the month, is well-known.
-But did you know that it is also cleverly hidden in their logo?
+But did you know it’s cleverly hidden in their logo?
 Look at the “BR”—the pink portions of those letters make up the number 31.

 This logo was introduced in 2005 and is an excellent example of how brands can update their look without losing who they are at heart; it’s like serving nostalgia with a twist.